Kalpana Chawla: Early life and education

-Because she could not take further specialized aerospace engineering courses in India, Chawla traveled to the United States to continue her education in 1982, again facing opposition from her father.
-She earned her MSc from the University of Texas at Arlington (UTA) in 1984, with her thesis Optimization of cross flow fan housing for airplane wing installation.
-(Note: NASA says that she received her MSc from the "University of Texas," which is generally used to refer to the University of Texas at Austin, but most sources indicate that she attended UTA, and that is where her thesis was published.)
-She met her husband, pilot Jean-Pierre Harrison, while at UTA, and the two married on December 2, 1983.
+Because she could not take further specialized aerospace engineering courses in India, Chawla traveled to the US to continue her education in 1982.
+She won a scholarship for University of Texas at Arlington (UTA), the college she was interested in, but required her father's permission before being allowed to attend.
+However, she again faced opposition from her father until he learned more about her accomplishments and aspirations, after which he conceded and helped her obtain an American visa to study at UTA.
+She earned her MSc from the university in 1984 with the thesis Optimization of cross flow fan housing for airplane wing installation.
+(Note: NASA says that she received her MSc from the "University of Texas", which is generally used to refer to the University of Texas at Austin, but most sources indicate that she attended the University of Texas at Arlington, which is also where her thesis was published.)
+She also met her husband, pilot Jean-Pierre Harrison, while at the school, and the two married on December 2, 1983.

-Chawla then attended the University of Colorado Boulder (CU Boulder), where she first decided that she wanted to join the space program, receiving her PhD in 1988 with the thesis Computation of dynamics and control of unsteady vortical flows.
-While attending CU Boulder, Chawla began taking flying lessons at the Boulder Municipal Airport, eventually receiving commercial pilot's licenses permitting her to fly various types of land and seaplanes, as well as gliders.
-She later became certified as a flight instructor for single-engine airplanes and flight instruments.
+Chawla then attended CU Boulder, where she first decided that she wanted to join the space program, receiving her PhD in 1988 with the thesis Computation of dynamics and control of unsteady vortical flows.
+While attending CU Boulder, Chawla began taking flying lessons at the Boulder Municipal Airport, eventually receiving commercial pilot licenses permitting her to fly various types of land and seaplanes, as well as gliders.
+She also received instrument ratings for airplanes and later became certified as a flight instructor for single-engine airplanes and flight instruments.